Knowing how to use benchmarking for performance improvement does not guarantee that businesses will use it...

 Wrap up

-I have discussed 7 steps needed for successful benchmarking.
+We have discussed 7 steps needed for successful benchmarking.
 These steps are applicable in each benchmarking project, but the thoroughness per step will differ per benchmark and per version of the benchmark you conduct.
 The more you repeat the benchmark, the easier it becomes and the smaller each step will be.

-There is much more to these 7 steps then I can explain in this article.
+There is much more to these 7 steps then We can explain in this article.
 But if you use these steps, in the provided order, then you will certainly create a successful benchmarking project, in time, in budget and in number of participants, over and over again.

 Just give it a try.
 Good luck.